Lazarus404/box-playground/README.md

 ## Usage

 This isn't a library (someone else will need to foot the legwork for that).
+It's just a starting point (a playground).
 So, to use, simply run `iex -S mix` from the root of the app.
 From there, you can get a service level token with:

 ```
 Box.Service.get_service_token()